henrictang/DGEL/README.md

 ```

 ## Acknowledgements
-This research is supported by the collaborative doctor research grants from the Department of Computing at the Hong Kong Polytechnic University (PolyU) & the School of Computer Science at the University of Technology Sydney (UTS).
+This research is supported by the dual degree PhD program from the Department of Computing at the Hong Kong Polytechnic University (PolyU) & the School of Computer Science at the University of Technology Sydney (UTS).